-Our three flagship programmes in Cultural Studies are the M.A., M.Phil. and Ph.D. degrees.
-Each programme is offered on a full-time and part-time basis and requires both course work and a research component.
+Our three flagship programmes in Cultural Studies, the MA, MPhil and PhD degrees, are all offered both full-time and part-time and requires the completion of course work, along with a research component.
 However, we pride ourselves as an Institute in not only theorizing in the field of Cultural Studies, but also in Applied Cultural Studies and in particular, the Cultural and Creative Industries as well as Music and Performance Studies.